How to setup a Blue Yeti microphone

-From all the previous writing, I believe you already have some ideas about what happens after you hit the microphone cable into the right USB port.
-It’s setting time!
+You already have some ideas about what happens after you plug the microphone cable into the correct USB port.
+It’s setting up time!
 So, how do you do it?

-You can’t but think whether system preferences have any impact, do you need any software (let’s say recording software), and what about the XLR adapter, et cetera, et cetera.
-Naturally, you need to thing hardware and software set up with any microphone, Blue Yeti included.
+You can’t help but think about whether system preferences have any impact.
+Do you need any software, et cetera?
+Naturally, you need to set up the hardware and software with any microphone, Blue Yeti included.
 One step at a time!

-Accordingly, this member of the blue microphones family is compatible with MAC OS X (10.4 and higher), XP Professional, Windows 7 and 8 (8.1 included), XP Home Edition, and Windows Vista.
+Accordingly, this member of the Blue microphones family is compatible with MAC OS X (10.4 and higher), XP Professional, Windows 7 and higher, XP Home Edition, and Windows Vista.

 Before I go into details, there is one thing I need to point out.
-Many of the reviews and tips on how to use the Yeti Mic will tell you that you will need to download the drivers and then restart your computer.
+Many articles on how to use the Yeti Mic say to download the drivers and restart your computer.

-However, this ain’t true.
+However, this isn’t true.
 The Yeti stereo microphone works without these.
-Now, after you’ve plugged it in, let’s see what the next steps would be.
-Of course, these will slightly vary depending on what kind of operating system that you’re you using, not to say your system preferences.
+Now, after you’ve plugged it in, let’s see the next steps.

 Setup Example – Windows

-After you’ve successfully plugged in the yeti mic, your next step will be to get to the control panel and select control panel, whether through the Start menu or the Charms bar.
+After successfully plugging in the Yeti mic, your next step will be to get to the control panel through the Start menu or the Charms bar.

-Once you open control panel, click or double click Hardware and Sound or just Sound (represented by the speaker icon).
-After you select Sound, select the playback tab first and select Yeti stereo microphone.
-Pay attention that under the playback tab, some Windows software will require to set yeti as default.
+Once you open the control panel, click or double click Hardware and Sound or just Sound (represented by the speaker icon).
+After you select Sound, select the playback tab first and right-click on Speakers BLUE Yeti.

 Then, click the recording tab and choose Yeti stereo microphone.
-Some Windows products will require you to set yeti as default in the recording tab too.
-After you’ve done this, just press OK, and that’s about it.
+Some Windows products require you to set Yeti as default in the recording tab.
+After you’ve done this, press OK, and that’s about it.

 Setup Example – Mac

-After this, select sound (as represented by the speaker or sound icon), and in the output tab choose Yeti stereo microphone in the field Select a device for sound output.
+After this, select sound (as represented by the speaker or sound icon), and in the output tab, choose Yeti stereo microphone.

-Repeat the procedure in the input tab (click it, select yeti microphone as a device for sound input) and exit preferences.
-You and your yeti microphone are now all set!
-But, don’t worry, we’re not nearly done!
+Repeat the procedure in the input tab (click it, select Yeti microphone as a device for sound input) and exit preferences.
+You and your Yeti microphone are now all set!

 Setting Up Blue Yeti Mic for Streaming